sirebellum/qgis-segmentation/README.md

 pip.main(["install", "scikit-learn", "opencv-python", "qimage2ndarray"])
 ```

-If the above install does not work, or if you have other questions, please contact help@quantcivil,ai.
+If the above install does not work, or if you have other questions, please contact help@quantcivil.ai.

 Below are some screenshots of the tool's handywork.
 Enjoy!